medusajs/medusa/www/apps/docs/content/admin/onboarding.md

   }, [currentStep])

   // used to change the open step when the current
-  // step is retrieved from custom endpoints useEffect(() => {
+  // step is retrieved from custom API Routes useEffect(() => {
     setOpenStep(currentStep)